postsharp/Metalama.Documentation/content/patterns/observability/observabilty.md

 # Observability (INotifyPropertyChanged)

-The Observable pattern is widely used to bind user interface controls to their underlying data, especially in projects that follow the MVVM architecture.
-In .NET, the standard interface of the Observable pattern is <xref:System.ComponentModel.INotifyPropertyChanged>.
-This interface is typically implemented by the types of the Model and View-Model layers.
+The Observable pattern is widely used for binding user interface controls to their underlying data, especially in projects that adhere to the MVVM architecture.
+In .NET, the standard interface for the Observable pattern is <xref:System.ComponentModel.INotifyPropertyChanged>.
+Typically, this interface is implemented by the types of the Model and View-Model layers.
 When a property of a Model object changes, it triggers the <xref:System.ComponentModel.INotifyPropertyChanged.PropertyChanged> event.
 This Model event is observed by the View-Model layer.
-If a property of a View-Model object is affected by this change, it triggers, in turn, the <xref:System.ComponentModel.INotifyPropertyChanged.PropertyChanged>.
-The View-Model event is eventually observed by the View layer, which redraws the UI.
+If a property of a View-Model object is affected by this change, it subsequently triggers the <xref:System.ComponentModel.INotifyPropertyChanged.PropertyChanged> event.
+The View-Model event is eventually observed by the View layer, which updates the UI.

-A second common element of the Observable pattern is the `OnPropertyChanged` method, whose name can vary in different MVVM frameworks.
+A second common element of the Observable pattern is the `OnPropertyChanged` method, the name of which can vary across different MVVM frameworks.
 A third element of this pattern is conventions about how the property setters should be initialized, possibly with some helper methods.

 Metalama provides an open-source implementation of the Observable pattern in the `Metalama.Patterns.Observability` package.

-The principal benefits of using  `Metalama.Patterns.Observability` are:
+The primary benefits of using `Metalama.Patterns.Observability` include:

 * Support for both automatic and explicitly-implemented properties.
-* Support for computed properties that depend on **child objects** -- a common scenario in MVVM architectures,
+* Support for computed properties that depend on **child objects**, a common scenario in MVVM architectures.
 * Support for computed properties that depend on **methods**.
 * Safety: the package reports warnings if a dependency or code construct is not supported.

 The principal artifacts in this package are:

-* The <xref:Metalama.Patterns.Observability.ObservableAttribute?text=[Observable]> aspect, which auto-magically implements the <xref:System.ComponentModel.INotifyPropertyChanged> interface for the target type.
+* The <xref:Metalama.Patterns.Observability.ObservableAttribute?text=[Observable]> aspect, which automatically implements the <xref:System.ComponentModel.INotifyPropertyChanged> interface for the target type.
 * The <xref:Metalama.Patterns.Observability.Configuration.ObservabilityExtensions.ConfigureObservability*> extension methods, designed to be called from a fabric.
-* The <xref:Metalama.Patterns.Observability.ConstantAttribute?text=[Constant]> attribute, which promises that the output of a method is constant for identical parameters.
+* The <xref:Metalama.Patterns.Observability.ConstantAttribute?text=[Constant]> attribute, which ensures that the output of a method is constant for identical parameters.

 ## Implementing INotifyPropertyChanged for a class hierarchy

 1. Add a reference to the `Metalama.Patterns.Observability` package.
 2. Add the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=[Observable]> attribute to each class requiring the <xref:System.ComponentModel.INotifyPropertyChanged> interface.
-Note that the  <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect is automatically inherited; you don't need to manually add the attribute to derived classes if the aspect has been applied on a base class.
+Note that the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect is automatically inherited; you don't need to manually add the attribute to derived classes if the aspect has been applied to a base class.
-3. Consider making these classes `partial` if you need source code to "see" that these class now implement the  <xref:System.ComponentModel.INotifyPropertyChanged> interface.
+3. Consider making these classes `partial` if you need the source code to "see" that these classes now implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface.
 4. Check for `LAMA51**` warnings in your code.
-They draw your attention to situations that are not supported by the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect, and requires manual handling.
-This is described in the next session.
+They highlight situations that are not supported by the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect and require manual handling.
+This is described in the next section.

 Here is an example of the code generated by the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect for a simple case:

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Observability/ComputedProperty.cs]

 ## Understanding and working around limitations

 Before transforming a type, the <xref:Metalama.Patterns.Observability.ObservableAttribute?text=Observable> aspect analyzes the dependencies between different properties in this type; it builds a dependency graph and this graph becomes the input of the source generation algorithm.

 As stated in the introduction, the graph analysis understands references to fields, properties, properties of child objects (and recursively), and some methods.
 When a situation is not supported, the Observable aspect reports a warning.